ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 [[warning]]
 | The grid must always have a theme class set on its container, whether this is a provided theme or your own.

+## Loading CSS files

-In order for the above code to work, the correct stylesheets must be loaded.
+In order for the above code to work, the correct stylesheets must be loaded in the correct order.
 There are two kinds of stylesheet that need to be loaded when using provided themes:

-- **`ag-grid.css`** - structural styles containing CSS rules that are essential to the functioning of the grid.
+- **`ag-grid.css`** - structural styles containing CSS rules that are essential to the functioning of the grid and must be loaded first.
 - **`ag-theme-{theme-name}.css`** - theme styles that add design look and feel on top of the structural styles.

 [[note]]
-| Both stylesheets need to be included with the structural styles (`ag-grid.css`) loaded before theme styles (`ag-theme-{theme-name}.css`).
+| The correct files to load are located in `ag-grid-community/styles` or `@ag-grid-community/styles` if you're using [modules](/modules/).
+|
+| This path has changed in v28, and the old files are still there as part of the [Legacy Sass API](/styling-sass-legacy/).
+|
+| Double-check that you are importing files from the new paths.
+If you have `/src/` or `/dist/` in your path then you're using the old paths.

 There are various ways to load these stylesheets, as described in the sections below: